Courses

 *This includes all Commonwealth, State and Territory final year secondary school certificates of education as well as an International Baccalaureate (IB).

-Students who have completed their secondary education overseas, which are equivalent to an Australian Senior Secondary Certificate of Education, will be assessed for their suitability for the program on a case-by-case basis.
+Students who have completed their secondary education overseas, where that education was equivalent to an Australian Senior Secondary Certificate of Education, will be assessed for their suitability for the program on a case-by-case basis.

 Special admission program*